andrew-edwards/empirical-dyn-mod/README.md

 3. Have code running for one theoretical model.
 4. Have code set up for multispecies time series, if anyone is bringing one to the workshop.

+##edmPapers/

+Folder contains .pdf's of papers to be shared.
+Plus some movies and Supplementary Info from some papers.

+When adding papers to be shared, please use the following filename format:

+**surnameXXkeyword.pdf** where

+**surname** = surname of lead author (lower case)

+**XX** = two digits for the year

+**keyword** = something short that says what the paper is about (lower case, upper case for start of a second word).

+For example, **ye15calCofi.pdf** - 2015 paper, first author Ye, to do with the Cal Cofi data.

+So it will be easy to find papers, and spot if two people upload the same one (and just choose different keywords).
+Thanks.

+###Summary of papers

+It could be useful to write something up here about the more useful papers.
+Or maybe have a separate file for that in **edmPapers**?

 ## Instructions for new users